On-Chip Parametric Synchronization of a Dissipative Kerr Soliton Microcomb

 \textit{Discussion---} In conclusion, we have demonstrated that harnessing the $\chi^{(3)}$ nonlinearity of a microresonator housing a dissipative Kerr soliton enables parametric Kerr-induced synchronization using two auxiliary lasers injected outside the soliton microcomb's frequency grid.
 As a result, the soliton is trapped in the field that is generated by the parametric interaction of different colors in the cavity.
 We have shown that this effect can be predicted by the multi-color formalism of the LLE, where the parametric interaction between the different waves gives rise to an additional force to the soliton color.
 We have numerically and experimentally demonstrated this effect, stabilizing the microcomb with auxiliary lasers outside the DKS microcomb's frequency grid.
-Additionally, other colors can be parametrically-synchronized with appropriate auxiliary pumping (see \cref{supsec:trapp_highercolor}).
+Additionally, other colors beyond the DKS can undergo parametric synchronization with suitable auxiliary pumping (see Supplementary Information S.7).
+Leveraging the group velocity binding for DKS stabilization through dual-pinning of another color~\cite{MoillearXiv2024}, this scheme offers enhanced flexibility for all-optical locking while relaxing the dispersion requirements for on-resonance operation compatible with pure quadratic $D_\mathrm{int}$.
 Our work presents the first prediction and demonstration of parametric synchronization of a DKS microcomb, opening new pathways for studying and applying the trapping of DKSs without direct actuation.
 It is important to note that parametric driving of solitons is not limited to $\chi^{(3)}$ systems~\cite{BruchNat.Photonics2021,EnglebertNat.Photonics2021}.
 Thus, the parametric-KIS of a DKS could be extended to other nonlinear orders, with potentially significant implications for the dual-pinning and noise of the frequency comb.
 Additionally, our work presents the potential for using multi-color solitons in metrology, harnessing their spectral extension~\cite{MoilleNat.Commun.2021} beyond the resonator's anomalous dispersion limit.